 The survey and interview studies were not mutually exclusive.
-We present demographic and background data for the two studies separately and then report joint findings from both study arms under distinct themes identified in the qualitative study.
+We present demographic and background data for the two studies separately, then report joint findings from both study arms under distinct themes identified in the qualitative study.
 The timing of data collection provides the context for the reported findings.
-Most data collection occurred near the peak of the second wave: 74 (31%) of survey responders and 4 (out of 15) interviews were completed November/December 2020; 69% of survey responses and 11 interviews were completed January 2021.
+Most data collection occurred near the peak of the second wave: Seventy-four (31%) of survey responders and four (out of 15) interviews were completed Nov/Dec 2020; 69% of survey responses and 11 interviews completed January 2021.